Solving High Frequency and Multi-Scale PDEs with Gaussian Processes: Experiment

-We used the Dirichlet boundary conditions, and the solution has an analytical form, $u(x, t) = h(x - 200t)$ where $h(x)$ is the initial condition for which we chose as $h(x) = \sin(x)$.

 We compared with the following state-of-the-art ML solvers: (1) standard PINN, (2) Weighted PINN (W-PINN) that up-weight the boundary loss to reduce the dominance of the residual loss, and to more effectively propagate the boundary information, (3) Rowdy~\citep{jagtap2022deep}, PINN with an adaptive activation function, which combines a standard activation with several $\sin$ or $\cos$ activations.
 (4) RFF-PINN, feeding Random Fourier Features to the PINN~\citep{wang2021eigenvector}.
-To ensure RFF-PINN achieves the best performance, we followed~\citep{wang2020and} to dynamically re-weight the loss terms based on NTK eigenvalues~\citep{wang2020and}.
-(5) Spectral Method~\citep{boyd2001chebyshev}, which approximations the solution with a linear combination of trigonometric bases, and estimates the basis coefficients via least mean squares.
+To ensure RFF-PINN to achieve the best performance, we followed~\citep{wang2020and} to dynamically re-weight the loss terms based on NTK eigenvalues~\citep{wang2020and}.
+(5) Spectral Method~\citep{boyd2001chebyshev}, which approximates the solution with a linear combination of trigonometric bases, and estimates the basis coefficients via least mean squares.
 In addition, we also tested (6) GP-SE and (7) GP-Mat\'ern, GP solvers with the square exponential (SE) and the Mat\'ern kernel.
 The details about the hyperparameter setting and tuning is provided in Section~\ref{sect:expr-setting} of Appendix.
-We denote our method using the covariance function based on \eqref{eq:smm} and \eqref{eq:sm} by \ours-StM and \ours-GM, respectively.
+We denote our method using the covariance function based on \eqref{eq:smm} and \eqref{eq:sm} by \ours-StM and \ours-GM, respectively. \zhec{We compared with several traditional numerical solvers: (8) Chebfun\footnote{\url{https://www.chebfun.org/}} that solves PDEs based on Chebyshev interpolants, (9) Finite Difference (FD), which solves the PDEs via discretization based on finite difference.
+We used PyPDE library\footnote{\url{https://py-pde.readthedocs.io/en/latest/}} to solve 1D/2D Poisson equations, and 1D advection (using methods of lines).
+Note that PyPDE does not support solving nonlinear stationary PDEs, namely 1D/2D Allen-Cahn Equation in \eqref{eq:allen-cahn}, and so we implemented the finite difference with Scipy and Krylov method for root finding.
+Note also that the \textit{Chebfun library does not support 2D Poisson and nonlinear stationary PDEs, namely, 1D/2D Allen-Cahn equation, and so it has very limited usage}.
+We employed the default settings in Chebfun library.
+When using PyPDE, we set spacial discretization to 400 and 400 time steps (if needed).
+For 1D Allen-cahn, the spatial discretization is set to 400.
+For 2D Allen-cahn, we used a $45 \times 45$ grid; otherwise, the root finding either ran forever or failed due to numerical instability.
+We have also tested the Spectral Galerking method implemented by the Shenfun library\footnote{\url{https://shenfun.readthedocs.io/en/latest/}}.
+However, we found it failed in every test case (the relative $L_2$ error is at several thousands).
+Hence, we did not report the results. }